 Below are some photos of Peter Allan and Sarah Short, their children and grandchildren and information I have gathered about them.
 The photos are an eclectic assortment, reflecting those relatives with whom my grandmother maintained the closest ties.
 Not all of the photos were marked but I have indicated the ones where my mother or I have made our best guesses.
 If anyone reading this has differing information on any of the photos I would appreciate hearing from you via the “Contact” section of this website.

 Also included are scans of some old postcards to or from these people.
 Some of them are photographs of places where they lived or buildings in their communities.
-Post card collecting was a popular hobby in the late 1800s and early 1900s and sometimes the sender will say to my grandmother, “Hope this is one you don’t have”.
+Post card collecting was a popular hobby in the early 1900s and sometimes the sender will say to my grandmother, “Hope this is one you don’t have”.

 PETER ALLAN was born Nov 13, 1823 in the tiny village of Buckton, parish of Kyloe, county of Northumberland, in northeastern England.
 Buckton is about eleven miles south of Berwick-upon-Tweed.
 The parish of Kyloe lies just across from the isle of Lindisfarne or Holy Island.
 He was christened Dec 17, 1823, at Lowick.